DHTMLX/scheduler-docs/data/howtostart_nodejs.md

 ### Implementing data access

 All the read/write logic will be defined in a separate module `Storage`.
-It'll take mysql connection and a table name and perform simple CRUD to the specified table: read all the events, insert new events, update or delete the existing ones.
+It'll take mysql connection and perform simple CRUD to the specified table: read all the events, insert new events, update or delete the existing ones.

 For this, create the file *storage.js* and add the code below into it: